Nicholaswogan/LTT1445Ab_v2/README.md

 ## Step 5: Figures

-Finally, make some of the key figures in the paper with.
+Finally, you can reproduce Figure 2 and 3 in the manuscript with the following:

 ```sh
 python figures.py